madhusudhan-rgb/BYOK-LLMclient/README.md

 ## License

-See the LICENSE file for more information.
+This project is distributed under the terms of the LICENSE file included in this repository.